dufourc1/dufourc1/README.md

 ### Hi there 👋

-- 🔭  Currently working on networks
+- 🔭  Currently working on random networks
 - 💬  Interested in machine learning and deep learning applied to graph data
 - ☕  Surviving mostly on caffeine